yavuztopsever/palimpsest_engine/README.md

   </a>
 </p>

-## Consciousness-Driven CRPG Engine
+## Private Consciousness-Driven CRPG Engine Fork

-**[Palimpsest Engine](https://palimpsest.org) is a specialized CRPG development platform built for creating Disco Elysium-style narrative games.** Based on the proven Godot Engine foundation, Palimpsest adds consciousness mechanics, bureaucratic systems, and German Expressionist aesthetics to create immersive psychological RPGs where thoughts reshape reality.
+**[Palimpsest Engine](https://github.com/yavuztopsever/palimpsest_engine) is a specialized CRPG development platform built for creating Disco Elysium-style narrative games.** This is a private fork of the Godot Engine, customized with consciousness mechanics, bureaucratic systems, and German Expressionist aesthetics to create immersive psychological RPGs where thoughts reshape reality.

-Palimpsest transforms traditional game development by making **mental states physically affect the game world** through consciousness fields that distort architecture, alter NPC behavior, and influence procedural generation.
+This private fork transforms traditional game development by making **mental states physically affect the game world** through consciousness fields that distort architecture, alter NPC behavior, and influence procedural generation.

 ## Key Features